japinell/KU-CBC-Homework-9-Readme-Generator/README.md

 Follow the prompts noticing that some of the questions have pre-defined input values, which means that it is enough for the user to press the ENTER key to accept the default value for that input.

+A sample output of the application is provided [here](https://github.com/japinell/KU-CBC-Homework-9-Readme-Generator/blob/main/README-blueprint.md).

 Press the following command in Microsoft Windows, or equivalent commands in Mac OS and Linux, to stop the execution of the application:

 ```bash